J3B60/Facial-Recognition-Final-Project/README.md

 ## Documentation and other info

-Documentation can be found under \rsc\docs and contain an explanation of all the available functions of the system.
+The repository [wiki](https://github.com/J3B60/Facial-Recognition-Final-Project/wiki) has the documentation for the project but the original documentation can still be found in the project repository under \rsc\docs.
+Documentation contains an explanation of all the available functions of the system.

 SQL files to create the databases if starting from a fresh PostgreSQL can be found under rsc\sql-files